WileyLabs/teasy/README.md

 Test easy with Teasy - UI automation testing framework

 # Description
-Teasy is a Java-based testing framework built on Selenium, TestNG and Spring.
+Teasy is a Java-based testing framework built on Selenium and TestNG.
 Its aim is to make your web testing easier by providing solutions to a lot of things that you will face during UI automation testing.
 Check out our [wiki page](https://github.com/WileyLabs/teasy/wiki) for more details.
 # Quickstart
 To start from scratch use our [Hello World project](https://github.com/WileyLabs/teasy-template-archetype)